Adaptive Technology Lab

 WordQ is a software tool used along with standard writing software.
 WordQ suggests words to use and provides spoken feedback to help find mistakes.
 Users who have problems writing and editing, particularly those with learning disabilities can benefit from using WordQ.
 Within minutes of getting started, students can prevent, find and fix their mistakes.

-The DRC maintains a small loan bank of assistive technology (devices and adaptive technology equipment) which can be used during your tests.
+Accessibility Services maintains a small loan bank of assistive technology (devices and adaptive technology equipment) which can be used during your tests.
 Some of the devices can be loaned to students registered with our office on a short-term basis.

 - PC computer workstations